galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 But what does this quality mean?

-The quality for each sequence is a string of characters, one for each base of the nucleic sequence, used to characterize the probability of mis-indentification of each base.
+The quality score for each sequence is a string of characters, one for each base of the nucleic sequence, used to characterize the probability of mis-identification of each base.
 The score is encoded using the ASCII character table (with [some historical differences](https://en.wikipedia.org/wiki/FASTQ_format#Encoding)):

 ![Encoding of the quality score with ASCII characters for different Phred encoding](../../images/quality_score_encoding.png)

-So each nucleotide is assigned an ASCII character, representing its [Phred quality score](https://en.wikipedia.org/wiki/Phred_quality_score), the probability of an incorrect base call:
+So each nucleotide is assigned to an ASCII character, representing its [Phred quality score](https://en.wikipedia.org/wiki/Phred_quality_score), the probability of an incorrect base call:

 Phred Quality Score | Probability of incorrect base call | Base call accuracy
 --- | --- | ---